blockfrost/blockfrost-js/README.md

 // import { BlockFrostAPI } from '@blockfrost/blockfrost-js'; // using import syntax

 const API = new Blockfrost.BlockFrostAPI({
-  projectId: 'mainnetTx0zzQFPRzCh5bkmQ3xxE7D4lZriU9Av', // see: https://blockfrost.io
+  projectId: 'YOUR API KEY HERE', // see: https://blockfrost.io });
-});

 async function runExample() {